Hofer-Julian/slidev-presentations/2025-07-europython-main-presentation/slides.md

 # Installing NumPy via Conda

 From the NumPy contributor docs:
-> If you are using Conda, you can skip the steps in this section - with the exception of installing compilers for Windows or the Apple Developer Tools for macOS.
+> If you are using conda, you can skip the steps in this section - with the exception of installing compilers for Windows or the Apple Developer Tools for macOS.
 All other dependencies will be installed automatically [...]

 ```bash